sgoldenlab/simba/docs/extractFeatures.md

 * For example outlines of SimBA feature extraction files, for either designing your own feature extraction script within SimBA, or modifying existing feature extraction scripts, please see the SimBA [OSF repository](https://osf.io/emxyw/)

-4. After selecting the feature extraction script you would like to use in you project, click on
+4. After selecting the feature extraction script you would like to use in you project, click on `Extract Features` in the `Extract Features` submenu.